stephtelolahy/WildWestOnline/README.md

 - New state can be set only by dispatching an action to store.
 - New state can be calculated only by reducer which is a pure function.
 - Store notifies subscribers by broadcasting a new state.
-- Each side-effect is implemented into different middleware.
+- Each side-effect is implemented as asynchronous action.
 You can then easily enable or disable some features.

 ![](Docs/redux.png)

 #### Store projection
 The app should have a single real Store, holding a single source-of-truth.
-However, we can "derive" this store to small subsets, called store projections, that will handle a smaller part of the state for each screen.
+However, we can "derive" this store to small subsets, called store projections, that will handle a smaller part of the state for each Screen.
 So we can map back-and-forth to the original store types.

 ### Sequence diagram